libp2p/docs/content/concepts/secure-comm/overview.md

 ---
-title : "Overview"
+title : "What are Secure Channels"
 description: "Before two peers can transmit data, the communication channel they established with a transport protocol should be secure.
 Learn about secure channels in libp2p."
-weight: 1
+weight: 120
 aliases:
     - /concepts/secure-comm/
 ---

+## Overview

 Before two peers can transmit data, the communication channel they established with a transport protocol should be secure.
 A transport protocol like QUIC provides